Xe/site/blog/rtmp-server-setup-2020-01-11.markdown

 manually on social media platforms.

 I hope this little overview of my setup was informative.
-I'll be streaming [there][streampage] very irregularly, mostly as time permits/the spirit moves me.
+I'll be streaming there very irregularly, mostly as time permits/the spirit moves me.
 I plan to stream art, gaming and code.

 Thanks for reading, have a good day.